How To Fill Out Your Purchase Order Forms (Example + Template)

 Clarify when payment is due.
 This is crucial to a good business relationship.
 You’ll also what to specify how you’ll be paying for the purchase order.

 For example, a bank transfer or a credit card.
 These details may be in your contract (such as net 60-day terms).
-In that case, it’s common to omit this information on the PO because your supplier will invoice you based on that pre-arranged agreement.

 Sign the PO